If you like comforting one-pan meals, you’ll love my Beef Noodle Skillet. It’s homey, hearty, and delicious—perfect for any night of the week!

 1 cup shredded Cheddar, Monterey Jack, or a Cheddar-Jack cheese blend

 In a very large skillet, heat the oil over medium heat.

 Add the beef and, using a spatula, press the beef into an even, flat layer in the pan.
 Let cook untouched for 4 minutes.

 Stir in the onion, garlic, salt, and pepper, breaking up the meat.
 Continue cooking, stirring occasionally, until the meat is cooked through and the onion is tender, 5 to 6 minutes.

-Stir in the broccoli, noodles, broth, tomatoes, and cream.
+Stir in the broccoli, noodles, stock, tomatoes, cream, chili powder, and red pepper flakes.
 Bring to a boil over high heat.
 Reduce to a simmer, cover, and cook until the liquid is saucy but not soupy and the noodles and broccoli are tender, about 10 minutes.

-Remove from the heat and stir in the lemon zest.
+Remove from the heat.
 Sprinkle on the cheese.
 Cover and let stand until the cheese melts, about 2 minutes.

 Sprinkle with the green onion and serve.